Sage-Bionetworks/genie-main-postgresql/README.md

 ## Usage

-The workflow and scripts are provided as a reference only.
-The workflow has not been tested.
+These scripts are provided as a reference only.
+The full workflow has not been thoroughly tested but in an ideal world:

 ```
 sh genie-main-postgresql.sh